The Page - December 18, 2019 | Smoky River Peace River Express

 For those picking up this newspaper in and around Peace River, and discover it gone from the newsstand, send us a note online at either one of our websites if you were disappointed.

 We didn’t pull the paper, the store just ran out!
 Two weeks ago, half of our dozen locations in Peace River ran out and it takes awhile for that news to cycle through our system.
-So, you can speed it up by calling direct, as it were.
+So, you can speed it up by calling direct 780 523-4484.